Banking Bank Reviews

 International transfers

 Venmo requires you to be physically located in the U.S., which means users in other countries can’t use its services.
+I found this out the hard way at a flea market in London.
 However, you might still be able to send and receive money from other U.S.-based Venmo users, even if you’re traveling abroad.
 Just don’t expect to use it with any non-U.S.-based users.
+To be able to shop at that flea market, I had to go get cash from an ATM.

 Cash App beats Venmo for international transfers.
-Cash App still isn’t available everywhere, but it’s available in the U.K. (in addition to the U.S.), which increases its functionality worldwide.
+Cash App still isn’t available everywhere, but it is available in the U.K., which increases its functionality worldwide.
 That’s not a much wider reach, but it’s still more than what Venmo offers.
+(And it would’ve helped me during my shopping conundrum!)

 Winner: Cash App